 The market seems to be flooded with individuals who claim to be executive coaches these days.
-Companies interested in hiring an executive coach for their CEO, C-suite leaders or other senior leaders often find the process of selecting an executive coach overwhelming and often a bit confusing.
+Companies interested in hiring an executive coach for their CEO, C-suite leaders or other senior leaders often find the process of selecting an executive business coach overwhelming and often a bit confusing.
 How do you know what you are getting with so many options available to you?
 Here are some things to consider when you are in the market trying to find an executive coach for your business-related coaching needs.

 A “certified” coach is a coach who has gone through the rigor of being trained in the skills and techniques of coaching.
 Like any training program for learning a new skill-set, not all certification programs are equal.
 The quality programs are focused on the coach learning about him or herself as an individual, in concert with learning the techniques of how to be a great coach.
 The value of having a coach who has learned about him or herself, is that the coach is better prepared to manage him or herself while working with a client (meaning, the coach understands and becomes capable of managing his or her inner dialogue, biases, personal story, agenda, etc.) in order to focus on the client.
 Let’s face it, clients are not paying a coach to hear about the coach’s journey or work off the coach’s agenda.
 Clients are paying a coach to help them figure out their own journey and remain focused on the client’s agenda for future success.
 Certified coaches are trained to manage or “park” their own story, agenda, etc. and focus on the future possibilities of the client.
 Period!